streamlit/docs/content/library/advanced-features/button-behavior-and-examples.md

 When code is conditioned on a button's value, it will execute once in response to the button being clicked and not again (until the button is clicked again).

-Good to nest inside a button:
+Good to nest inside buttons:

 - Transient messages that immediately disappear.
 - Once-per-click processes that saves data to session state, a file, or a database.

-Bad to nest inside a button:
+Bad to nest inside buttons:

 - Displayed items that should persist as the user continues.
 - Other widgets which cause the script to rerun when used.